RohanMishra/filter_reversal/README.md

 Then simply execute ```main.py```

-Please note that it begins by training all the data to a local path, and then the entire training/testing pipeline takes ~10 hours.
+Please note that it begins by loading all the data to a local path, and then the entire training/testing pipeline takes ~10 hours.

 ## Dataset: